thehunmonkgroup/onenote/README.md

 which seems unnecessary given Taskwarrior's current syncing capabilities.

-OneNote manages notes in a custom data field directly in Taskwarrior, and automatically opens a Vim-style editor for managing notes efficiently.
+OneNote manages notes in a custom data field directly in Taskwarrior, and automatically opens a pipe editor for managing notes efficiently.

 ### Installation